MUCodeAcademy/MidlandCode-C12/Module 2 - JavaScript/Week 2/Day 4 - Thursday/Classwork/classwork.md

    - Display a victory screen/alert after the player successfully completes 5 cycles
    - Display a defeat screen/alert if the player clicks a wrong button

 2. Build a drawing pad for users.
 It could look similar to the image sketchpad.jpg, but it can look however you want.
-It should have the following functionality (at minimum):
+It should have the following functionality (at minimum):asdfasdf

    - Have a canvas HTML element
    - Have 3 preset colors of your choice (to the left of the canvas)